 Brake Repair Tools You May Need

 Brake fluid moisture tester, this simple tester is a really fast way to check the moisture content of your fluid.
 Brake fluid should be changed every three years.
-Moisture inside the hydraulic system is as you know bad for a couple of reasons.
+Moisture inside the hydraulic system is, as you know, bad for a couple of reasons.

-First, it reduces brake performance when the fluid gets hot and second moisture inside the system attacks metal components causing corrosion.
+First, it reduces brake performance when the fluid gets hot, and second, moisture inside the system attacks metal components, causing corrosion.
 This will lead to caliper, brake line, master cylinder, and possible brake controller damage.
 Picture links to Amazon.com.

 Compact brake line flaring tool, the best thing about this tool is its size.
 This little guy is ideal for flaring brake lines while on the vehicle, but the handle is detachable for bench work too.
 Flares 3/16 SAE double flare steel and copper.
 Picture links to Amazon.com.

 The Autel MaxiCOM is a shop-level tool.
-It is capable of reading, clearing fault codes, coding a new battery, placing EPB module in service mode, and calibration after the repair.
+It is capable of reading, clearing fault codes, coding a new battery, placing the EPB module in service mode, and calibration after the repair.
 It is also capable of activating ABS modulator solenoids when performing a full brake bleed procedure.
 Picture links to Amazon.com.

 Preston is a leading supplier of quality automotive fluids.
 This is DOT 3 so remember to check your reservoir cap before ordering.
 This product is sold by Amazon and is conveniently delivered to your door.
 Picture links out to Amazon.

-3M make top-quality products.
+3M makes top-quality products.
 Brake cleaner is likely one of the most used products in a pro shop.
-It is used not just to clean brake components and prevent brake squeal but also to clean spilled liquids like brake fluid, oil grease.
+It is used not just to clean brake components and prevent brake squeal but also to clean spilled liquids like brake fluid, and oil grease.
 The cleaner is an aerosol and is powerful enough flush grit from components.
 Picture links to Amazon.com.

-A head-mounted lamp is like having a third hand a real advantage when you are doing battle.
+A head-mounted lamp is like having a third hand, a real advantage when you are doing battle.
 This rechargeable LEd head-mounted lamp is conveniently sold and delivered by Amazon.com.